 Monitoring is another possible response to help support student’s behaviour.
 Students may be placed on a report with a key member of staff, a mentor may be identified or a home school book may be used to help monitor a student’s engagement and attitude.

 Interventions and Monitoring are the strategies most likely to have a positive impact on students’ behaviour.
 However, sanctions also play an important role in maintaining a safe, secure and controlled environment within which all students can thrive.

 - Contacting parents either by letter, phone, email or in person;

 - Break or Lunchtime detentions during which students may be required to carry out restorative tasks during a detention, like mending some damage, cleaning up some graffiti or writing a letter of apology.
 Pupils may also be required to complete missed work;

 - After school detentions.
 These are run each night from Monday to Thursday, 15:30 – 16:00.
-They are staffed by teachers on a rota basis and supported by the duty member of the leadership team.
+They are staffed by the duty member of the leadership team.
 Parents will usually be given 24 hours notice, although with parental consent, some after school detentions may take place on the same day.
 Support with transport may be available, although in the first instance parents will be asked to collect their child.
 All schools have the power to impose after school detentions and parents do not have the right to refuse to allow their child to attend.
 Where there is dispute between the school and parents over the setting of an after school detention, we will endeavour to resolve the situation amicably and may negotiate on the date and time of an after school detention;

 - Loss of tangibles.
 Tangibles may take the form of reward time, access to reward activities, participation in extra-curricular or club activities.
 A loss of tangibles may also include a token economy fine; and